The 7 Best Short Term Loans for Bad Credit

 You can borrow as much as $2,500, but borrowers with very low credit scores or a poor credit history are unlikely to qualify for this high of a loan amount.
 According to reviews posted online, most borrowers tend to qualify for a loan around $1,000 or so.

 CashAdvance.com is an online loan marketplace, so it doesn't fund any loans directly.
-Like other loan matching sites, it features a network of lenders that work with people who have bad credit.
+Like other loan matching sites, it features a network of lenders that work with people who have bad credit to offer emergency payday loans.

 Borrowers can get loans ranging from $100 to $1,000 through CashAdvance.com.
 The site is operated by Hawk, LLC, which is owned by the Ute Indian tribe.